 You may also see an option to skip the lock screen fully under the similar menu.
 In this case, if the feature is not available on the phone, then head to a free app named “No lock.”
 Head on to unlock the app and then set the lock icon to change.

 Step 5- Keep the brightness low and enable the Battery saving mode (If you have)-

 There are some of the phones offering the low-power setting that helps out to reduce the use of the CPU and also disables all the background activity.
 Check out the feature in the Battery section of the Phone’s Settings menu.

 Step 6- Setting up the home screen

-Lastly, you just required giving the home screen a new start.
+Lastly, you are just required to give the home screen a new start.
 You can head to download any alternative home screen launcher, like “Nova Launcher,” which permits you to customize the spacing and density of the apps easily.
 Also, head on to use the app dock at the center of the screen for streaming the apps that you like the most.
-We will recommend you to include the Google Home app, as it permits you to browse the videos from the existing Chromecast enabled apps, mirror the display of the phone, and search the other video apps to install.
+We will recommend you to include the Google Home app, as it permits you to browse the videos from the existing Chromecast-enabled apps, mirror the display of the phone, and search the other video apps to install.

 If you get any tech problem with these steps, then you can head to the team of experts to get better guidance and assistance.